mhigley/geekwise-react/contents/day-3/index.md

 *Exercise:* Create the components needed for the home page.

-### Controlled and uncontrolled components

-React has the notion of `controlled` and `uncontrolled` components.
-When creating input components it makes a big difference whether you use `value` or `defaultValue` as the component attribute.
-When you use the `value` attribute to set an initial value on a component, it becomes a `controlled` component.
-What this means is that the value cannot be changed via user input.
-The value can *ONLY* be updated programatically.
-An `uncontrolled` component however does not have these restraints.
-You can still set an initial value for an input by using the `defaultValue` attribute and the component will remain an `uncontrolled` component.

 ## Unit testing your components

 Last week we discussed unit testing briefly, and now we're going to actually